sanfrancesco/prerendercloud-iis/README.md

 4. create a file (if it doesn't already exist) named `web.config` and put it in the root of the directory serving your website
 5. add a server variable for `HTTP_X_PRERENDER_TOKEN` (see screenshot below)
 6. modify [web.config](./web.config)
-    * add your prerender.cloud API token
+    * add your Headless-Render-API.com API token
     * hardcode the protocol in the `url` attr of the `<action type="Rewrite" />` tag to be (http or https) for your site

 ![image](https://user-images.githubusercontent.com/22159102/51094611-89651f00-177c-11e9-820c-a9fc22c045fa.png)